sreetamasarkar/BSR/README.md

-# BSR
-Block Selective Reprogramming for On-device Training of Vision Transformers
+# Block Selective Reprogramming for On-device Training of Vision Transformers